rubensworks/rubensworks.net/_posts/2026-04-13-did-ai-clawlers-kill-sparql-federation.markdown

 <!-- Object       -->
-I discuss where and how these restrictions have been put in place based on an analysis over Wikidata, DBpedia, and Uniprot, and I mention possible possible mitigations strategies.
+I discuss where and how these restrictions have been put in place based on an analysis over Wikidata, DBpedia, and Uniprot, and I mention possible mitigations strategies.
 <!-- Findings     -->
 <!-- Conclusion   -->
 <!-- Perspectives -->